The Financial Cost of Trump’s War in Iran — and How It’s Hitting Americans’ Wallets

 More Expensive Food

-Impact on Farmers
+Impact on American Farmers

 Washington Insiders Profiting While Working Americans Struggle:

-$2.6 billion: Value of several suspiciously timed trades in the oil market just ahead of major announcements by President Donald Trump, raising suspicions of insider trading.
+$2.6 billion: Value of suspiciously timed trades in the oil market just ahead of major announcements by President Donald Trump, raising suspicions of insider trading.

-$1 billion: Amount of suspicious wagers that accurately predicted the precise timing of major developments in the US-Israel war with Iran, creating huge windfalls and raising concerns among lawmakers and experts over potential insider trading.
+$1 billion: Value of suspicious wagers that accurately predicted the precise timing of major developments in the US-Israel war with Iran, creating huge windfalls and raising concerns among lawmakers and experts over potential insider trading.

 Talking Points: